 WOW!!!
 That sounds like a tornado did that.
 There was an Outside magazine article written after the 2017 hurricanes and in the article, someone said that they saw 7 tornadoes during Irma (which passed over STJ during the day)

 I don't know that any type of building will withstand a direct tornado hit, or tornado strewn debris like what Julie mentions, unless it is a concrete box.
 Think about the concrete "safe rooms" that people now build in tornado prone areas.

-Have you thought about building a home made out of shipping containers?
+Please, DO NOT consider building a home out of shipping containers.

 We worry about the roof lifting off during heavy storms as well as any objects that could potentially pierce the roof as well.
 That is why we have been trying to research the poured cast in place roof option.
 We didn’t know there are also concrete tiles but we also worry about termites of course.
 I totally understand nothing is 100% hurricane or termite proof but the closest we can get to safest and longest lasting we prefer to invest in good materials for longevity.
 We plan to build only 1200 to maybe 1400 square feet which we feel is big enough but not too big for our needs.
 We are tying to find out if we build our ceiling high enough if having a loft area counts as second floor requiring a bigger cistern capacity as well.
 If anyone knows if a loft counts as second floor or not that would be great to know in advance!
 The loft is not a “must”.
 Just seeing what our options are.
 This blog/message center has given us more help in planning, awareness, referrals etc better than any Google Searches we can find!
 You are all so great and we like any and all feedback so thank you all very very much!